Looking after a reef tank at home requires dedication, profound knowledge, and having the right equipment.

 However, it will not be by much – something like 10 minutes in a couple of months’ time.

-Use the 165 Watt fixture for depths of up to 26 inches and 24 inches of spread.
+Anyway, use the 165-Watt VIPARSPECTRA LED fixture for tanks with a depth of up to 26 inches and 24 inches of width.

 If I had a coral reef tank with a decent depth (anything above 18 inches) I’d get 1 VIPARSPECTRA 165W LED light for every 24 inches of aquarium width and length.

-Again, I recommend mounting the fixture at 10 inches off the water surface.
-With this saltwater lighting setup, it’s safe to assume that you’ll definitely be able to keep an SPS-dominant reef aquarium.
+With this saltwater lighting setup, it’s safe to assume that you’ll be able to keep an SPS-dominant reef aquarium.

 Here’s how his tank looked after 8 months of growth with the same VIPARSPECTRA: